etcd-io/website/content/en/blog/2026/etcd-370-beta.md

 All of these changes may create some breakage for users, particularly those who have not already updated to v3.6.11.
 We are interested in hearing about blockers encountered by users and dependent applications; please report anything you find that can't be remedied or needs better upgrade documentation.

-etcd 3.7.0 beta0 also includes [bbolt v1.5.0](https://github.com/etcd-io/bbolt/issues/1190) and [raft v3.7.0](https://github.com/etcd-io/raft/issues/409).
+etcd v3.7.0-beta.0 also includes [bbolt v1.5.0](https://github.com/etcd-io/bbolt/issues/1190) and [raft v3.7.0](https://github.com/etcd-io/raft/issues/409).

 ## 3.4 EOL

 According to our community [support policy](https://etcd.io/docs/v3.7/op-guide/versioning/), we typically maintain only the latest two minor versions, currently v3.6 and v3.5.
 Etcd v3.5 will be supported for 1 year after v3.7.0 final release.

-As mentioned in [extended support for v3.4] (https://etcd.io/blog/2025/announcing-etcd-3.6/#extended-support-for-v34) when etcd v3.6.0 being released, etcd v3.4 has been EOL since May 15, 2026.
+As mentioned in [extended support for v3.4](https://etcd.io/blog/2025/announcing-etcd-3.6/#extended-support-for-v34) when etcd v3.6.0 being released, etcd v3.4 has been EOL since May 15, 2026.
 SIG-etcd may release one more security patch for that version at the end of May, if warranted by patched vulnerabilities.
 In any case, it will cease being updated after the end of May.
-Users on v3.4 should be planning [to upgrade their clusters](https://etcd.io/docs/v3.6/upgrades/upgrade_3_5/)
+Users on v3.4 should be planning [to upgrade their clusters](https://etcd.io/docs/v3.6/upgrades/upgrade_3_5/).

-etcd v3.5 will be supported for one year after v3.7.0 final release.

 ## Feedback and Future Betas

-Reach the etcd contributors with your feedback about 3.7.0 beta0 in any of the following places:
+Reach the etcd contributors with your feedback about v3.7.0-beta.0 in any of the following places:

 * [Github issues](https://github.com/etcd-io/etcd/issues)
 * [#SIG-etcd slack channel](https://kubernetes.slack.com/archives/C3HD8ARJ5) in [Kubernetes Slack](https://www.kubernetes.dev/docs/comms/slack/#joining-slack)